Work better, faster.

 Normally, you’d need to open the song, make the changes, export the mix, import it into a mastering program, remaster it, and hope that it ends up sounding right in context with the other tracks.
 There’s a better way: From the Project page, open the Song page in Studio One, make the edits, then tell Studio One to incorporate those changes when you switch back to the Project page.
 Done—and now you can hear those edits in context with the other tracks.

 Studio One’s plug-ins provide the final EQ, dynamics, and imaging control that can make the difference between a track being “good” and “great.”
-But you’ll also find analysis tools, like spectrum analysis, K-System and EBU metering, phase meter, expandable level meter, and oscilloscope to provide visual confirmation to what you hear, as well as help with conformance to existing broadcast and duplication standards.
+But you’ll also find analysis tools, like spectrum analysis, K-System and EBU loudness metering, phase meter, expandable level meter, and oscilloscope to provide visual confirmation to what you hear, as well as help with conformance to existing broadcast and duplication standards.
 Apply processing to individual tracks or the entire collection, to take your mixes to the next level.